DOSull/Spatial-Analysis-and-Modelling/labs/week-7/interpolation.md

 library(MBA)
 ```

-Below is an example of how the `mba.surf` function can be used to perform spline interpolation.
+Below is an example of how the `interp` function can be used to perform spline interpolation.
 You should take a look at the help for this function to see if you can figure out what's going on.

 ```{r}
 controls <- get_controls(heights, n=200)